Skip to main content

 Run ApertureDB along with WebUI using Docker Compose

 ApertureDB has an associated Web UI that provides a lightweight web interface.
-Save the following as docker-compose.yml (or download here, make sure to match the name), and follow the instructions below to start the two services together.
+Save the following as docker-compose.yml (or download here, make sure to match the name), and follow the instructions below to start the services together.

 services: